• Skip to primary navigation

 • Add more chocolate: they don't technically NEED more chocolate, but we are talking brownies here, so feel free to add 1/2 cup of dark chocolate chips to the batter before baking.

-• To store: Allow the tahini brownies to cool completely then store in an airtight container at room temperature for up to 3 days.
+• Storage: Allow the tahini brownies to cool completely then store in an airtight container at room temperature for up to 3 days.
 You can also wrap each individual brownie, or the entire pan of brownies, in plastic wrap and foil an place in the fridge for up to 5 days.

 • To freeze: Wrap each individual brownie, or an entire square of brownies, in an air tight container, then foil.
 Thaw on the counter at room temperature and reheat in the microwave before serving, if desired.